 - Montmorency tart cherry juice has a good amount of antioxidants and other nutrients which provide various benefits to the body.

-- Those people who are involved in active sports or have sleep issues, should include the juice in their diet.
+- People who are involved in active sports or have sleep issues, should consider including the juice in their diet.

 - Sweetened juices will potentially negate the health benefits.
 Hence, it is preferable to opt for unsweetened ones available in stores, or make it yourself.